LangeJM/vue-chat-app/README.md

 - Currently the user object which is provided by Auth0 is committed to the on App.vue mount (lifecycle method) with the help of setTimeout(700).
 Needs to be changed to async/Promise based implementation (plus store actions I guess) or maybe can go without the store entirely.
 - Auth0 wrapper used is not 100% clear and shows unexpected behavior.
 Need to do more research into Auth0.
+- Need to connect active user endpoint (before that need to better understand auth0)
+- Conversation container with chat messages needs to auto-scroll
 - Api and DB implementation:
   - Since I am new to Typescript, there are long passages where there is no (or only weak) Typescript implementation.
   - I can't seem to get mongoose models/Schemas embedded in other models/ Schemas (could import schemas as javascript objects and use them within controllers)